Help Scout and HIPAA

 Help Scout maintains ongoing compliance with the U.S. Health Insurance Portability and Accountability Act (HIPAA) and is able to process, maintain, and store protected health information for any entities restricted by these regulations.

-HIPAA support is included in the Pro plan and is available as an add-on for the Plus plan for an additional $100 per month.
 To enable HIPAA support on your account, sign one of the BAAs linked below.

 In this article